QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/linux/sudo.md

 ➡️ For instance, the user below can run `/bin/tar` as `root`.

 📚 Sometimes, instead of root, we may be able to run commands as another user, such as `/opt/script.sh` as user `xxx`.
 Use `sudo -u xxx`.

+☠️ If you can only execute the script and not read it, either try to see if the script use an [injectable](injection.md) parameter or try to find if the source code is available somewhere else <small>(ex: on Git)</small>.
 </div></div>

 <hr class="sep-both">